 Wurtzburger v.
 Kentucky Fried Chicken: The plaintiff, a New York State resident, alleged that the defendant engaged in a national and local advertising campaign that misled consumers into believing the Defendant’s food packaging—buckets of chicken—are filled to the rim.

 Fermin v.
-Pfizer, Inc.: It was argued that Advil packaging misleads the consumer by the size of their bottle compared to the amount of pills contained therein, but “the court rejected the plaintiffs’ claims, holding that, as a matter of law, it was not possible that Pfizer’s packaging could mislead a reasonable consumer when it clearly displayed the total pill-count on the label.
+Pfizer, Inc.: It was argued that Advil packaging misleads the consumer by the size of their bottle compared to the number of pills contained therein, but “the court rejected the plaintiffs’ claims, holding that, as a matter of law, it was not possible that Pfizer’s packaging could mislead a reasonable consumer when it clearly displayed the total pill-count on the label.
 In so holding, the court noted that ‘[i]t defies logic to accept that the reasonable consumer would not rely upon the stated pill count.’”

-WATCH OUR VIDEO ON SLACK FILL
+WATCH OUR VIDEO ON SLACK-FILL